Have you ever walked into a room that felt cold and uninviting?

 Bohemian rugs express wanderlust with their global-inspired designs.
 They feature busy, artistic patterns.

-Bohemian rugs can come in muted or bright colors and feel both playful and romantic.
+Bohemian rugs can come in muted or bright colors and feel playful and romantic.
 They are often distressed.
 Their intricate designs resemble oriental rugs, but they are less classic and traditional, opting for more of a fun feel.

-Boho rugs are almost as versatile as oriental rugs.
+Boho rugs are as versatile as oriental rugs.
 They can add spice and warmth to a Minimalist interior or mix well with Mid-century, Modern, or Bohemian aesthetics.

 Contemporary rugs favor modern designs, and they can look either “soft” or “hard.”
 They feature abstract, geometric shapes and stark contrast.
 They often have bold blocks of color that catch the eye and make a statement.

 Contemporary rugs can come in bright or neutral colors and often add interest and an eye-catching element to a room.
 It’s best to pair them with less conspicuous furniture to avoid competing elements.

 Because of their bold patterns and clean lines, Contemporary rugs look good in Modern or Contemporary homes.